 MODE OF STUDYFull-time study

-TTÜ’s curriculum of Integrated Engineering unites different engineering subjects to satisfy the increasing need for engineers with versatile skills and knowledge who can solve the complicated problems of today’s industry.
-Therefore, your studies will include programming, 3D CAD design, cyber electronics and the basics of logistics.
+TalTech’s curriculum of Integrated Engineering unites different engineering subjects to satisfy the increasing need for engineers with versatile skills and knowledge who can solve the complicated problems of today’s industry.
+Therefore, your studies will include programming, Computer Aided Design (CAD), Robotics and Digital Manufacturing.

-The curriculum is in English, preparing the students for continued studies in the Master’s degree curricula in the field of technology (also in English).
+The curriculum is in English, preparing the students for continued studies in the Master’s degree curricula in the field of technology and IT.
 With the Erasmus+ programme, you will have the opportunity to study abroad for a semester.
-You will also find new friends by studying together with international students and Erasmus+ exchange students.
+You will also expand your sphere of influence by studying together with international students and Erasmus+ exchange students.

-Also visit the TTÜ Integrated Engineering Facebook page!
+Also visit the TalTech Integrated Engineering Facebook page!

 You will look deep into the inner workings of robots: which components they consist of, how to control, programme and teach them.